 Boat Exhaust Flappers

-– Boat exhaust flappers are designed to prevent water from surging into a boat’s exhaust system.
-For instance, if you were driving fast and the engine suddenly died, the following wave could push into the exhaust outlet/s and up into the engine (that is bad).
-Exhaust outlets that are curved downward also prevent surging water from pushing into the engine.
+Now if your boat has curved downward exhaust tips, they will also prevent water from surging into the engine.
 Some boats with curved downward exhaust outlets do not have flappers, such as the Nautique Surf Pipe.
 Fresh Air Exhaust (FAE) provides the same protection as other curved down exhaust outlets.

-– FAE has been installed on 2000 boats.
+– FAE has been installed on over 2300 boats.
 Water in the engine has NOT occurred as a result of FAE.
 Some boat engine installation instructions require a flapper; so if your boat’s engine is still under warranty, we recommend flappers just to prevent any conversation about any warranty issues that may arise.
 We know of NO warranty issues with FAE installed but we prefer to err on the side of caution.
 The flappers are optional and are built into the FAE; they do not change the ease of installation nor engine performance.
-They can easily be retrofitted to existing FAE.